BCghadmin/mkdocs-bc/docs/lursoft/lursoft_index.en.md

 -   The data obtained from the register will be displayed in the left "Business Register" block.

--   By clicking on the "three dots box," you can add the data to Business Central either one by one or all at once.
+-   By clicking on the "three dots box", you can add the data to Business Central either one by one or all at once.

 -   The data added to Business Central can be modified on the same page or later on the vendor card.